 What if there is bad weather on the day of the tournament?

-What is Kamen, Evans, Daniels – where is that?
+What is Kamen, Evans, Flowers – where is that?

-These are the competition tables for the robot matches, which are located in the lower level of Howe Hall.
-We named our tables after important people at FIRST headquarters – Dean Kamen founded first, Scott Evans designs the FLL Challenge and Betsy Daniels is one of the people who has been running FLL for a long time.
+These are the competition tables for the robot matches which are located in the lower level of Howe Hall.
+We named our tables after important people at FIRST headquarters – Dean Kamen founded first; Scott Evans designs the FLL Challenge; and Dr. Woody Flowers coined the term ‘Gracious Professionalism’.

 What hotels are available in Ames?

-We have a hotel listing for Ames, along with special FLL discounts, available on the Important Documents page.
+We have a hotel listing for Ames, along with special FLL discounts, available here.

 What is a local tournament?

 A local tournament can be hosted by any team or organization.
 Teams can get together and have a mock tourney at their school and invite other area teams — it’s a great way to prepare for the state championship.
-We will be posting a list of local events on our site soon.
 Please contact firstname.lastname@example.org if you are hosting a local event.

 Will my team have fun at the championship?

 Are teams doing the same activities as they did at regional qualifiers?